Two envelopes problem: Other simple resolutions

-Expected value in B = 1/2 (x + 2x)

 which is equal to the expected sum in A.

-In non-technical language, what goes wrong (see Necktie paradox) is that, in the scenario provided, the mathematics use relative values of A and B (that is, it assumes that one would gain more money if A is less than B than one would lose if the opposite were true).
+In non-technical language, what goes wrong is that, in the scenario provided, the mathematics use relative values of A and B (that is, it assumes that one would gain more money if A is less than B than one would lose if the opposite were true).
 However, the two values of money are fixed (one envelope contains, say, $20 and the other $40).
 If the values of the envelopes are restated as x and 2x, it's much easier to see that, if A were greater, one would lose x by switching and, if B were greater, one would gain x by switching.
 One does not gain a greater amount of money by switching because the total T of A and B (3x) remains the same, and the difference x is fixed to T/3.

 Line 7 should have been worked out more carefully as follows:

 A will be larger when A is larger than B, than when it is smaller than B. So its average values (expectation values) in those two cases are different.
 And the average value of A is not the same as A itself, anyway.
 Two mistakes are being made: the writer forgot he was taking expectation values, and he forgot he was taking expectation values under two different conditions.